mateuszanella/php-archive-stream/docs/architecture.md

 # Architecture Overview

-This document provides an overview of the PHP Archive Stream library architecture and its core components.
+This document provides an overview of the **PHP Archive Stream** library architecture and its core components.

 ## High-Level Architecture

+As a general overview, the architecture can be visualized as follows:

+> This should become an image in the future, but for now just text is fine.

 ```
 ┌─────────────────┐    ┌────────────────────┐    ┌─────────────────┐